marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 }
 ```

-**You see where this is getting?
-Now we got mappings into all directions with all document titles, paths, and links.
+**Do You see where this is getting?
+Hence, we got mappings into all directions with all document titles, paths, and links.
 Now we just have to use it.**

 ## Mapping Links to Document Paths

 We could utilize these master mappings in various use cases.
-To look into one in particular we implement a function to map links to the respective file path.
-Note, that some links don't have a matching target document - our function considers this case as well.
+To look into one in particular, we implement a function to map links to the respective file path:

+(Note, that some links don't have a matching target document - our function considers this case as well)

 ```ts
 // we build a global master mapping table